aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Action coroutines/CheckDead.md

     - `money` is set to 0
 - Otherwise if `inevent` is false, `inevent` is set to true followed by an [EventDialogue](../EventDialogue.md) starting with `eventondeath` as the id
 - If the current enemy party member index is still valid TODO: confirm that no event dialogue can render it invalid as this seems unlikely:
-    - If `deathtype` is 2, 3, 4 or 5, the enemy party member is added to `reservedata` TODO: document the deathtype as this makes it possible
+    - If [deathtype](../../Actors%20states/Enemy%20features.md#deathtype) is 2, 3, 4 or 5, the enemy party member is added to `reservedata`
     - The `animid` (the [enemy](../../../Enums%20and%20IDs/Enemies.md) id) is added to instance.`lastdefeated`

 ### Cleanup and `diebyitself` rechecks